THE DRAGON DOC

 Meet Dr. S.K.
 Burkman

 On a summer day long ago, Dr. S. K. Burkman climbed a mountain, got sick, and hallucinated a dragon.
 Thus began a lifelong fascination with dragons, and many, many exhaustion-fueled musings on what they might be like as patients.
-Originally from Colorado and British Columbia, Dr. Burkman earned her doctorate in veterinarian medicine at Colorado State University.
+Originally from Colorado and British Columbia, Dr. Burkman earned her doctorate in veterinary medicine at Colorado State University.

 CONNECT WITH THE DRAGON DOC